-Thanks to his incredibly successful decades-long career, Donny Osmond has earned himself a pretty penny as one of Hollywood’s most iconic performers.
-As of 2019, the “I’ll Make A Man Out of You” singer — who is best known for being part of the family band, The Osmonds — has a net worth of $18 million, according to Celebrity Net Worth.
+Thanks to his successful decades-long career, Donny Osmond has earned himself a pretty penny as one of Hollywood’s most iconic performers.
+As of 2021, the “I’ll Make A Man Out of You” singer has an estimated net worth of $18 million, according to Celebrity Net Worth.

-As the “Puppy Love” crooner’s fame grew, he teamed up with sister Marie Osmond and started recording music together.
+As the “Puppy Love” crooner’s fame grew, he teamed up with sister Marie Osmond and the two started recording music together.
 Things really kicked off for the brother-sister duo in 1974 after they released their first album, I’m Leaving It All Up to You.
-The incredible success of their debut album led to huge opportunities for the two — including multiple appearances on nearly every talk show in that same year.
-By the time 1975 had rolled around, Donny and Marie, 59, released their second record, Make the World Go Away.
+The success of their debut album led to huge opportunities for the pair — including multiple appearances on nearly every national talk show that same year.
+By the time 1975 rolled around, Donny and Marie released their second record, Make the World Go Away.

-Donny and Marie‘s fame only skyrocketed even more after former ABC entertainment president Fred Silverman suggested they get their own TV show.
+Donny and Marie were thrust even further into the spotlight when they got their own TV show.
 In November 1975, taping for the pilot episode of The Donny & Marie Show began and proved to be a great success following the premiere less than two weeks later.
-Their guests included huge stars such like Bob Hope and The Osmond Brothers as well as cameo appearances by Lee Majors and Chuck Norris.
+Their guests were huge stars including Bob Hope and The Osmond Brothers, as well as cameo appearances by Lee Majors and Chuck Norris.

-The dynamic duo continued their success and took the ’80s and ’90s by storm.
-Throughout the years, Donny and Marie released multiple albums, appeared on The Brady Bunch and the Sonny & Cher show, released their first and only movie, Goin’ Coconuts, performed at Ronald Reagan’s Presidential Inauguration Gala and much, much more.
+The dynamic duo continued their run and took the ’80s and ’90s by storm.
+Throughout the years, Donny and Marie released multiple albums, appeared on The Brady Bunch and the Sonny & Cher show, released their first and only movie, Goin’ Coconuts and performed at Ronald Reagan’s Presidential Inauguration Gala.
 The two siblings eventually got their own Donny & Marie talk show, which debuted in September 1998 and ran until May 2000.

-Their run was certainly not over just yet.
-In 2008, Donny and Marie snagged an open slot for a residency at the Flamingo Hotel and Resort in Las Vegas, Nevada.
+Their journey was certainly not over just yet.
+In 2008, Donny and Marie snagged an open slot for a residency at the Flamingo Hotel and Resort in Las Vegas.
 “With a supreme band, sparkling costumes and plenty of high-energy dance numbers, this Strip production show is the only place to see these megastars belt out their popular hits old and new,” the show’s description read.

 Throughout their last 11 years performing under the bright lights together in Sin City, Donny has gotten many opportunities to branch out.
-In 2009, the proud dad-of-five competed — and won! — Season 9 of Dancing With The Stars.
-Later in 2018, the handsome hunk came in second place for the newest singing competition, The Masked Singer.
+In 2009, the dad of five competed — and won! — the ninth season of Dancing With The Stars.
+Later in 2018, he came in second place on the hit singing competition, The Masked Singer.